Orienteering Stuff You Need To Know

 Club Events occur all year round in forest, farm or park.

-A-series happens through Autumn, Winter and Spring.
+A-series (AOS) happens through Autumn, Winter and Spring.
 It's the major regional competition with high quality maps, course setting and organisation.
 Events are organised by each of the Auckland region clubs.
 If you're keen to regularly participate in these events, join the club to be eligible for points and to get discounted entry.
 First Timers are welcome at these events and we are happy to help you get started.

 The Orienteering Map